Step-by-Step: Secure Your Digital Life in 30 Minutes

 - Enable remote tracking and wipe capabilities

-15β20 Minutes: Harden Your Browser
+15–20 Minutes: Harden Your Browser

 Web browsers are the most common entry point for phishing, malware, and credential theft.
 A hardened browser significantly reduces risk.
+For a deeper look at web application risks, review our breakdown of the OWASP Top 10 vulnerabilities.

 - Install a reputable content-blocking or privacy protection extension